eugene254-ship-it/reimagined-eureka/README.md

     <a href="https://github.com/beebus/Portfolio/issues">Request Feature</a>
 </h3>

-My software development portfolio website, <a href="https://michaelbeebower.com" target="_blank">michaelbeebower.com</a>, which features some of my GitHub projects as well as my resume and technical skills.<br/>
+Welcome to my portfolio website, <a href="https://michaelbeebower.com" target="_blank">michaelbeebower.com</a>, where I can showcase my software development projects, tell you more about me, and what I am looking for.
+Last but not least, this is where you can take a look at my resume, my LinkedIn and other profiles, and ways to contact me.<br/>

 ## Built With